Apedemak: Did The Three-Headed Lion War God Of Kush Originate From Ancient India?

 Can God Apedemak Be Traced To Ancient India?

 Some scholars have speculated whether God Apedemak can be traced to ancient India.
-If true, the lion God Apedemak may be one of the few gods depicted on the walls of Meroitic temples who does not have an Egyptian origin.
+If true, the lion God Apedemak may be one of the few gods depicted on the walls of Meroitic temples who is not Egyptian.

 In the book, Apedemak, Lion God of Meroe: A Study in Egyptian Meroitic Syncretism.
 L.V.
 Zabkar explores the theory the war god of Kush was created in the images of ancient Indian deities.
 2